RafaLinaresMolina/seedDockerComposeProject/README.md

 you may need to restart the container too with ```docker restart mysql```.

 ## Why ?
 The main goal of this project is to have a base enviroment for further developments.
-The technologies used in this project are : Nextjs (with typescript) for develop a frontend, node (with typescript) + express + typeORM for developr a backend, mongodb and mysql.
+The technologies used in this project are: Nextjs (with typescript) for develop a frontend, node (with typescript) + express + typeORM for developr a backend, mongodb and mysql.

 ## Where is used Docker & Docker Compose
 In the root directory we have a ```docker-compose.yml``` file, wich tells how we want to build the containers on docker.